 When the blood pressure is too high, that is, rises and remains above the normal range, blood cannot flow freely through the arteries and the heart has to pump harder than it should.
 Why one develops high blood pressure or hypertension is not entirely clear.
 Sometimes it is due to hormonal problems or conditions present at birth that can be corrected.
 Although usually, the cause of high blood pressure is unknown, the effects are not.
 Left uncontrolled, high blood pressure can lead to several serious health problems and even death.

-As a person ages, the arteries undergoes changes that cause the opening of the arteries to narrow and blood flow to become restricted and even blocked.
-These changes are aggravated and accelerated by high blood pressure as well as by smoking, high cholesterol levels and heredity.
+As a person ages, the arteries undergo changes that cause the opening of the arteries to narrow and blood flow to become restricted and even blocked.
+These changes are aggravated and accelerated by high blood pressure as well as by smoking, high cholesterol levels, and heredity.

 A stroke or brain attack results when arteries in the brain become blocked.
-Without blood, brain tissue dies and the functions controlled by that part of the brain which is affected is lost.
-A stroke also happens when too much pressure burst a blood vessel in the brain.
+Without blood, brain tissue dies and the functions controlled by that part of the brain which is affected are lost.
+A stroke also happens when too much pressure bursts a blood vessel in the brain.